os-autoinst/os-autoinst-needles-opensuse/README.md

 changes relevant to your PR, please include reference in the description.

 You have to agree to the license.
 Thanks!
-If you have questions, visit us on irc.freenode.net in #opensuse-factory or ask on our mailing list opensuse-factory@opensuse.org
+If you have questions, visit us on irc.libera.chat in #opensuse-factory or ask on our mailing list opensuse-factory@opensuse.org.

 ### How to create needles